judaschwartz/copy-paste-hack-blocker/README.md

 # copy-paste-hack-blocker
-Protect yourself from falling for the in browser copy paste hack that is shown here https://marco97pa.github.io/copy-paste-hack-js/
+This is a Chrome plugin that protects the browser from the copy paste hack that is shown here https://marco97pa.github.io/copy-paste-hack-js/